sarankirthic/18650/README.md

 * [Resources](Resource/main.md)

 ## What is 18650
->Its a secret, do not tell anyone.
+>Its a secret🤫, do not tell anyone.
 They are lithium ion batteries.
 - Lithium ion battery is an advanced battery technology that uses lithium ions as key component of its electrochemical reaction.
 - I will discuss about the process in detail in the respective topic guide.
 - Right now just remember that the lithium ions move from the negative electrode through an electrolyte to the positive electrode during discharge, and back when charging.